foundersandcoders/jwt_workshop/mentor_notes/Questions.md

 ### What are JSON web token and why we use them

 #### Question 1.
 When and why we use JWTs?
+  - safe way to represent and transmit a set of inromation between two parties
   - self-contained: payload has all the necessary information eg.:
   ```
   let payload = {